SociableFish/projects/README.md

-# reference
+# projects
-A place to store reference material.
+A place to store my various projects that I decide to release to the public.